-Individuals must satisfy general qualifications for certification in accordance with The American Registry of Radiologic Technologists (ARRT) guidelines.
+- Individuals must satisfy general qualifications for certification in accordance with The American Registry of Radiologic Technologists (ARRT) guidelines.
 The ARRT is the board that administers the national certification examination upon completion of an accredited Radiologic Technology program.
-A candidate for certification by the ARRT must meet the ethics, education and examination requirements as described in The American Registry of Radiologic Technologists Rules and Regulations and ARRT Standards of Ethics.

-- In order to take this examination, individuals must be of good moral character.
+A candidate for certification by the ARRT must meet the ethics, education and examination requirements as described in The American Registry of Radiologic Technologists Rules and Regulations and ARRT Standards of Ethics. - In order to take this examination, individuals must be of good moral character.
 Generally, the conviction of a felony or any other offense or misdemeanor, or a felony involving moral depravity, indicates a lack of good moral character for ARRT purposes. - Please see the Radiologic Technology Program Director for advisement if the previous statement applies.

-Program requirement revisions to be implemented Fall Semester 2008 are anticipated for all Radiologic Technology (RAD) programs within The Alabama College System.
-Prospective students should contact the program office to obtain requirement undates.
+Program requirements for health programs offered within The Alabama Community College System may be reviewed and revised between publication deadlines for this and future College Catalog and Student Handbook documents.
+Prospective students should contact the program office to obtain requirement updates.

 Students are admitted to the Radiologic Technology program without discrimination regarding color, age, creed, marital status, race, religion, sex, or national origin.
 Applicants must meet College requirements for admission.
 Admission packets for the program are available in May of each year.
 Applicants will be considered for admission into the program based on past academic achievement and performance on the COMPASSTM placement exam.
-Wallace Community College complies with the Americans with Disabilities Act, 1990.
+Wallace Community College complies with the Americans with Disabilities

+Act, 1990.
 Students who have a disability and require accommodation should contact Disability Support Services on the Wallace Campus in Dothan.
 Upon admission to the program, all students must complete a health form including immunization records.